EFWGithubMC/EvolveMC/README.md

 ## What is EvolveMC
 1. It's a modpack by me, EastFlyWorld (obviously).
 2. This is a tech based modpack with some exploration mods.
-3. It is a awsome pack. (maybe) :P
+3. THE MODPACK IS STILL IN DEVELOPMENT
-4. THE MODPACK IS STILL IN DEVELOPMENT
+4. This modpack is based around Immersive Engineering, Nuclear Craft, Minecraft Comes Alive, and Galacticraft.
+Also, BLOODMOONS!
+Last, There will be a quest system in the future.

 ## Pages
 - MCBBS: https://www.mcbbs.net/thread-1377105-1-1.html